clarine24/COMP2042_CW_hfyct2/README.md

      - A design pattern that many people knows and understand.
      - Do not have to worry about changing anything in the view when changing something in the controller or model class.
    - Create JUnit Tests
+     - Easier to do regression tests in the future
+   - Create Maven build file

 2. Additions/Modifications
    - Add info menu in home menu
    - Add background image in home menu
+   - Increase speed of player and ball
+     - Increase the game difficulty, however the player must be fast enough as well
    - Calculate score for every game
    - Create a permanent high score list
    - Create a game over menu
    - Create a new level
+     - Has 3 brick types (cement, clay and blue)
+     - Blue brick is a new type of brick created
    - Add a hidden additional ball that will be added to the total ball count in levels with 3 types of bricks (currently only level 5)
    - In the debug console, rather than allowing users to change the specific x and y coordinates that the ball moves, users can set the speed of the ball.
 The default ball speed is 1.
    - Next level button will not appear in game over menu and debug console if it is the last level.